-If you know it’s time for a new shingle roof on your home, you may have heard that you can just put a new layer of shingles over the existing one.
+If you know it’s time for a new shingle roof or even a tile roof on your home, you may have heard that you can just put a new layer of shingles over the existing one.
 But is this true?
 In short, the answer is yes, but doing so may not always be a good idea.

 In this article we’ll explain:

 - When roofing over your existing shingles can be a good idea